t0qen/juxtra-game/README.md

   <img src="/ressources/images/logo.png">

   ### "Your free, 2d, multiplayer and physics-based ball game."</h4>
- It's a cute 2d game, colorful retro style, where you have to **shoot** a bouncing ball into the enemy goal.
-To do this, you use a very **advanced movement system** to move very quickly in the air.
-You can play **against your friend**, on the same keyboard, or online.
-You can also **practice alone** to wait to have a friend.
+It's a cute 2d game with a colorful retro style, where you have to **shoot** a bouncing ball into the enemy goal.
+To do this, you use an **advanced movement system** to move very quickly in the air.
+You can play **1v1 against your friends**, on the same keyboard or online, or **practice alone**.

   <img src="/ressources/images/banner.png">